tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 Okay, now it's time for another commit!
 Congrats on having delved into navigation with React Native.
 The `Navigator` API has many more options, some of which we will use in the tutorial.
 Please check out the [docs](https://facebook.github.io/react-native/docs/navigator.html) for specific API information.

+Note: If you are interested in using `NavigationExperimental`, please refer to the appendix.
+There we show how to structure an app with `NavigationExperimental`, including how to store state with `redux`.
+Honestly, the transition from `Navigator` to `NavigationExperimental` will feel very easy.

 ***
 [![GitHub logo](/images/github-logo.png "GitHub logo") Commit 4](https://github.com/buildreactnative/assemblies-tutorial/tree/ch-3.2) - "Create basic navigation with Navigator"
 ***